ABOUT THE UNION INSTITUTE

 * The school is not universally famous, but then again, neither are numerous other educational institutions across the nation.

-1 Some notes about the history of The Union can be found here: A Unique & Distinguished History.
+1 A timeline of the history of The Union can be found here: The Union: History

 2 The Union Institute is accredited by The Higher Learning Commission and is a member of the North Central Association.

 3 In Union style, the Ph.D. dissertation was renamed the "Project Demonstrating Excellence".
-Although traditional written dissertations are the norm, that format is not necessarily always the best capstone mode for certain fields, such as in some of the arts.
+Although traditional written dissertations are the norm, that format is not necessarily always the best capstone mode for certain fields, including some of the arts.

 4 Apart from the Union Institute, there are other legitimate and long-standing non-traditional graduate schools including The Saybrook Institute and The California Institute of Integral Studies.

 5 Undergraduate and Master's degrees from traditional institutions via distance learning are becoming increasingly common as society adapts to new technologies and social realities.
 Although thus far much less common, some traditional universities (e.g. Boston University and Indiana State University) are offering doctoral degrees in specific fields with a low residency/on-line format.
 An interesting article that addresses such programs and their future can be found here: "Five Challenges and Solutions in Online Music Education."

 [As a point of history, I recall from my time with The Union in the mid 1980's, some experimentation with on-line, real-time distance seminars.
 With the technology being relatively "primitive" compared to that available today [it was all text-based], the learners who participated contributed to the pioneering of a cyber-educated future that could only be imagined at the time.